lbgpaul/-Project-of-Advanced-Algorithm-course-in-KSU/README.md

 First, using everage combo(score) / cost(step numbeers) rate to evaluate.

-Scound, just compare who can get the most combom.
+Scound, Set a steps number, and just compare who can get the most combom. (we set 3 move for each step, and 3 steps.
+Total 9 moves, then compare the combo number.)